-But if you need to bring down your pool’s pH, don’t worry.
+But if you need to decrease the pH in your pool, don’t worry.
 Here’s what you should know about high pool pH and how you can lower it without using splashy or toxic liquids.

 Why does it matter if my pool’s pH is too high?

 If your pool’s pH gets too high, it will affect the effectiveness of the other chemicals, particularly chlorine.
 Ineffective chlorine can increase the risk of:

 Your pool’s pH should be between 7.2 and 7.6.
 If you don't have one already, invest in a pool pH testing kit.

 Why choose sodium bisulfate instead of muriatic acid?